itsbonczek/kingpin/README.md

 }
 ```

-For more information on how to use kingpin with your own custom annotations, please see [FAQ](https://github.com/itsbonczek/kingpin/blob/master/Documentation/FAQ.md).
+For more information on how to use kingpin with your own custom annotations see [FAQ](https://github.com/itsbonczek/kingpin/blob/master/Documentation/FAQ.md).

 __Note:__ You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.